 Aberdeen, WA 98520

-FREE treatment with referral.
-We will provide you with ONE (1) free treatment for every person you refer who becomes one of our clients.
+FREE foot soak for you AND a friend with referral.
+We will provide you with ONE (1) free foot soak for you and your friend for every person you refer who becomes one of our clients.
 Subject to change without notice.